imagej/imagej.github.io/_pages/software/fiji/developing.md

 It is strongly recommended to write regression tests (also known as *unit tests*).
 It is [easy](/software/fiji/contribution-requirements#regression-tests).

 Furthermore, it is highly recommended to write and run unit tests in an [Integrated Development Environment](/develop/ides) for efficient debugging.

-You may also want to measure the code coverage of your tests - one way is described in the page [Code Coverage in Fiji](Code_Coverage_in_Fiji).
+You may also want to measure the {% include wikipedia title="code coverage" %} of your tests.

 At some point, you might want to debug whatever you wrote.
 There's a small [Debugging intro](/develop/debugging) page.